tsnieuwen/force_be_with_me/README.md

 ![](assets/README-11df58a7.png)

 ### Post `https://force-be-with-me.herokuapp.com/api/v1/characters/searches`
-- Similar to the `GET` endpoint above, this endpoints returns character records from the database.
+- Similar to the `GET` endpoint above, this endpoint returns character records from the database.
 However, this endpoint also creates a search record within the search table of the database, given the search is unique.
 It is sorted as well as paginated.
 Default sorting is ascending alphabetically by character name, and default pagination is page 1, twenty records per page.
-The same query parameter condition with the `GET` request are applied here.
+The same query parameter conditions with the `GET` request are applied here.
 Unlike the `GET` request, the status of the response for the `POST` request is a `201`, since a record is created upon successful request.

 #### Example Requests via Postman
 - 201 response status when search record is saved